Quality/Published: August 27, 2018

 It’s essential to monitor a mix of leading and lagging indicators.
 While lagging indicators tell you the results you’re achieving, leading indicators let you step in early to make adjustments before things go off the rails.

 And really, that’s what monitoring KPIs is all about—and what your customers expect to see you doing.
+Learn more about key manufacturing quality metrics.

 Download your free eBook on Cost of Quality: The Hidden Truth About Your Ultimate Quality Metric